WireXpert Dual Control System™ Increases Network Cable Certification Efficiency

 Short measuring times and intuitive device operation delivers quick certification.
-WireXpert is easy to handle in the field due to light weight with comfortable feel in your hand.
+WireXpert is easy to handle in the field, is light weight, and has a comfortable feel in your hand.

-Make the switch and experience the power of the Dual Control System™, performance, and ease of use with the WireXpert 4500.
+Make the switch to WireXpert and experience the power of the Dual Control System™.

-Dual Control System™ provides full control and display on both local and remote units drastically improving your efficiency
+Dual Control System™ provides full control and display on both local and remote units drastically improving your cable certification efficiency

 List-based Testing allows you to create 100's of labels fast, and then select cables in any order during certification